Habbie/hello-dns/tdns/README.md

 ```

 ## DNSType, RCode, DNSSection
-This is an enum that contains the names and numerical values of the DNS
+These is an enums that contains the names and numerical values of the DNS
-types.
-This means for example that `DNSType::A` corresponds to 1 and
+types and error codes.
+This means for example that `DNSType::A` corresponds
-`DNSType::SOA` to 6.
+to 1 and `DNSType::SOA` to 6.

 To make life a little bit easier, an operator has been defined which allows
 the printing of `DNSTypes` as symbolic names.
 Sample: